-Our TRUFLEX® materials enable customers to make backlight units and direct emissive displays that are both flexible and can drive stable currents.
-Over the last two years several manufacturers have launched TVs with mini-LED backlight units, and a number of companies are developing a new generation of direct emission micro-LED displays, flexible OLED displays, and transparent OLED displays.
+Our proprietary TRUFLEX® organic materials set enable customers to make backlight units and direct emissive displays that are both flexible and capable of driving stable currents, combined with the benefits of low temperature processing.
+Recently, several manufacturers have launched TVs with mini-LED backlight units, and a number of companies are developing a new generation of direct emission MicroLED displays (including Samsung, with 'The Wall' offering unparalleled brightness and visual clarity, Sony, LG and AUO), flexible OLED displays, and transparent OLED displays.
 These new formats are supported by a variety of different backplanes using tiled versions of existing technologies or PCB backplanes.
-We believe that TRUFLEX® materials can be used to provide active-matrix transistor arrays that can address these new product categories using low-cost, flexible substrates.
-As products become more sophisticated and smart technology is implemented in wider use cases, we expect that manufacturers will seek technology solutions, such as our TRUFLEX® technology that enable them to implement the product designs that consumers will demand.
+We believe that our TRUFLEX® materials can be used to provide active-matrix transistor arrays that can address these new product categories using low-cost, flexible substrates.